 An overview of the research methods used to understand user behavior and test the redesigned Mass.gov.

-At every step of the Mass.gov redesign project, EOTSS Digital Services has sought to incorporate real user feedback into our process in order to tune our design system and ensure that every part of Mass.gov is useful and usable for every user in the Commonwealth.
+At every step of the Mass.gov redesign project, EOTSS Digital Service has sought to incorporate real user feedback into our process in order to tune our design system and ensure that every part of Mass.gov is useful and usable for every user in the Commonwealth.

 In order to accomplish this, we’ve taken a comprehensive approach to testing our work with real users, using a variety of testing methods and tools that you'll learn more about below.